• Home

 Everything you need to know about the government emergency alerts

-At 3 pm on Sunday, 23 April the government are introducing emergency alerts.
+At 3 pm on Sunday, 7th September, the government are testing emergency alerts.
 A message will appear on the home screen of your mobile phone.

 The vibration and sound will alert you even if your phone is silent.
 This raises concerns for those that are vulnerable and subject to domestic abuse.
 You can opt out of the national test, especially if you have a second or concealed phone.
 You can turn off Emergency Alerts in your phone settings or switch off your phone.